CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ```

-We use the `TextFeedbackHubAdapter` which extracts the markup as plaintext from the content for us.
+The `TextFeedbackHubAdapter` extracts the markup as plaintext from the content for you.
-We then split the plaintext using whitespaces, but also
+Then the plaintext is splitted using whitespaces, but also
-exclude the words that are inside the ignore list that has been passed
+excludes the words that are inside the ignore list that has been passed
 as settings value.

 The settings value `target` determines
-the amount of words our article should have and therefore can be used to
+the amount of words your article should have and therefore can be used to
 calculate a percentage value of how far the writing is progressed.

 Note that in this implementation, the source property that is used to